 Note that you don’t need to hack or exploit or TK to earn the hatred of your fellow players.
 Our next articles covers play styles and tactics, some of which are guaranteed to annoy, and can get you banned from some servers.

-Guide To Online FPS Multiplayer Video Games
+This post is part of the series: Guide To Online FPS Multiplayer Video Games

 This is a series of articles about multiplayer FPS online video games.
 FPS means (first person shooter).
 Articles cover things like strategy, concepts, playing styles as well as slang terms and acronyms.
 Also covered are server and connectivity issues.